-Degree: Master of Arts in European Studies
+Master of Arts Programme in European Studies

-A unique humanist profileThe Master of Arts Programme in European Studies is a two-year multidisciplinary program taught in English.
-Its primary goal is to provide a focus on the humanities in the field of European studies, which is a perspective unique to Lund University.
+The programme's primary goal is to provide a focus on the humanities in the field of European studies, which is a perspective unique to Lund University.
 The programme specifically targets those who are interested in understanding Europe from a broader, cultural point of view, and who want to apply this perspective in careers related to European cultural politics, identity formation, and Europe-wide communication.

 The programme has a strong scientific and theoretical orientation, providing students with theories, methods, and skills for the conceptualization and analysis of issues of particular interest in the context of contemporary European developments, such as the social and cultural construction of identities on multiple levels (local, regional, national, European), the growth of a transnational public sphere of communication, the cultural conflicts brought on by growing mobility through migration, travel, and business, and the normative interplay between values that include religious tolerance and freedom of speech.

 The cultural history of Europe